deidelma/ragsc/ROADMAP.md

 # Roadmap

-## next steps
+## next steps (20240509)

-1. Complete building of postgres database
-2. Trial using Nicole's data to see if it encodes in combined postgres and pgvector
+1. Trial using Nicole's data
+    - should be able to chunk cell by cell
+    - embed a list of genes for each cell using text embedding (e.g. text-embedding-ada-02)
+    - look for genes expressed above a threshold (what would be reasonable?)
+    - look for the highest DE genes (e.g. top 20)
+    - store the embeddings in a vector database, ideally with pgvector but might work with chromadb as well
+    - use Nicole's cell annotation as metadata
-3. Consider building synthetic "cell genetics " data to test the sensitivity and specificity of the approach
+2. Consider building synthetic "cell genetics " data to test the sensitivity and specificity of the approach
-4. Develop a strategy to download cell-specific gene expression data
+3. Develop a strategy to download cell-specific gene expression data